-Maximum Hours of Work Ages 14-15 Ages 16-17 Maximum 3 hours on school days Maximum 8 hours on non-school days Maximum 18 hours per week Maximum 40 hours per non-school week School term - may not work after 7pm or before 7am Summer Vacation: students may work until 9pm but not before 7am Maximum 8 hours on any given day Maximum 28 hours (Mon-Fri) plus an additional 8 hours on Saturday & additional 8 hours on Sun- day Maximum 44 hours per week School term: may not work after midnight Sun- day through Thursday or before 6am any day Summer Vacation: maximum 8 hrs/day - 44 hrs/ week Exception: Preceding non-school day 1am Summer Vacation: No limits
+Maximum Hours of Work Ages 14-15 Ages 16-17 Maximum 3 hours on school days Maximum 8 hours on any given day Maximum 8 hours on non-school days Maximum 18 hours per week Maximum 40 hours per non-school week School term - may not work after 7pm or before 7am Summer Vacation: students may work until 9pm but not before 7am Maximum 28 hours (Mon-Fri) plus an additional 8 hours on Saturday & additional 8 hours on Sunday Maximum 44 hours per week School term: may not work after midnight Sunday through Thursday or before 6am any day Summer Vacation: maximum 8 hrs/day - 44 hrs/week Exception: Preceding non-school day 1am Summer Vacation: No limits

-...HEALTH SERVICES...

-Medications:
+...Health Services...

-The administration of prescribed medication in accordance with the directions of a parent or family physician to a student during school hours will be permitted only when failure to take such medicine would jeopardize the health of the student; or the student would not be able to attend school if the medicine were not made available during school hours.
+Medications: The administration of prescribed medication in accordance with the directions of a parent or family physician to a student during school hours will be permitted only when failure to take such medicine would jeopardize the health of the student; or the student would not be able to attend school if the medicine were not made available during school hours.
 When necessary, medication, both prescription and non-prescription, will be administered only upon completion of the proper forms which may be obtained from the high school office or the school nurse.
 Medications must be supplied to the school nurse by a parent/guardian in the original pharmacy containers.